seanwessmith/bundlephobia-tool/README.md

 - `-v, --version` - Output the current version
 - `-h, --help` - Display help for command

-## 🔄 How It Works

-Bundlephobia tool uses the Bundlephobia API to fetch accurate package size data.
-The tool retrieves and displays:

-- **Minified size**: The size of the package after minification
-- **Gzipped size**: The size after gzip compression (what you'd actually transfer over the network)
-- **Dependencies**: All dependencies of the package and their sizes
-- **Version history**: Size changes across different versions
-- **Similar packages**: Alternative packages that provide similar functionality

-### Reliability Features

-- **Timeout Protection**: All API requests timeout after 10 seconds
-- **Automatic Retries**: Failed requests are retried up to 2 times with exponential backoff
-- **Rate Limit Handling**: Automatically retries on 429 (rate limit) responses
-- **Error Recovery**: Gracefully handles 5xx server errors with retry logic

 ## 💡 Why Package Size Matters

 Large dependencies can significantly impact your application's: